salesforce/homebrew-ferret/README.md

 # homebrew-ferret
-This reopsitory is used for installation of ferret for more details please review https://github.com/salesforce/ferret
+This repository is used for installation of ferret for more details please review https://github.com/salesforce/ferret